Sanrambo/Sentiment-Analysis-App/README.md

-# Project Instructions
+# Sentiment Analysis

 This repo is your full code for the Sentiment Analysis Console project.

 I want to introduce you to the topic of Natural Language Processing.
 NLPs leverage machine learning and deep learning create a program that can interpret natural human speech.
 Systems like Alexa, Google Assistant, and many voice interaction programs are well known to us, but understanding human speech is an incredibly difficult task and requires a lot of resources to achieve.
 Full disclosure, this is the Wikipedia definition, but I found it to be a clear one: